ilyapaddubny/ilyapaddubny/README.md

 [![UICollectionViewDiffableDataSource](https://img.shields.io/badge/UICollectionView_Diffable_Data_Source-E8E8E8?style=for-the-badge)](https://developer.apple.com/documentation/uikit/uicollectionviewdiffabledatasource)
 [![ImageCaching](https://img.shields.io/badge/Image_Caching-E8E8E8?style=for-the-badge&color=%23F05138)](https://developer.apple.com/documentation/uikit/uiimageview/loading_and_displaying_a_remote_image)

 * **Collaborative News App:** Developed as part of the DevRush challenge, this app delivers up-to-date news in a sleek UIKit interface.
 Built collaboratively in a team of 4.

 * **Leadership Experience:** I served as team leader on this project, managing 3 developers and utilizing GitHub project boards to track progress and coordinate efforts.
 Notably, I delegated features among the team members and successfully resolved any merge conflicts that arose, ensuring a smooth and efficient development process.
 This resulted in the successful presentation of the final project.

 * **Challenges Overcome:** Successfully met a tight two-week deadline while adhering to design guidelines.

+## Continuous Learning

+* **Stanford CS193p** (2023) - Demonstrates an active pursuit of current SwiftUI knowledge and declarative UI best practices.
+* **Angela Yu's Swift Bootcamp** (Udemy) - Provides a solid foundation in Swift and iOS development principles.
+* **CS50 (Harvard)** (YouTube, 2022) -  Shows initiative in building a broad understanding of computer science concepts.
+* **Design Patterns** (refactoring.guru: https://refactoring.guru/design-patterns) - Indicates an interest in software architecture and maintainable coding practices.
+* **Swift Apprentice & Develop in Swift Series** (Ray Wenderlich) -  Commitment to deepening Swift knowledge through structured resources.
+* Supplemented learning with YouTube tutorials from Sean Allen, Paul Hudson, and others, as well as articles on Medium.
 <!--
 <details>
 <summary>Additional Projects</summary>